ayuush-16/HealthScoreAI/data.md

 # Medical Knowledge Base and Data Sources

 ## Overview
-HelpScopeAI uses a rule-based expert system approach based on established medical guidelines and clinical standards.
-No machine learning training data is used.
+HelpScopeAI uses a rule-based expert system approach based on established medical guidelines and clinical standards.No Machine Learning Data Dependency – Instead of relying on uncertain training data, our system is powered by a robust rule-based engine, ensuring higher reliability and transparency.
+All knowledge and guidelines are sourced directly from trusted authorities like the WHO (World Health Organization)

 ## Clinical Reference Standards